shown in other instead.

 For more information on streaming configuration please refer to the Asynchronous Data Streaming article.

 Multi-threaded Update of Nodes#

-Multi-threaded update of nodes (if enabled via world_threaded console command) can substantially increase performance.
+Nodes are updated in the multi-threaded mode, which can substantially increase performance.
 For example, this can be very handy when a big number of particle systems are rendered in the world.

 - All nodes that have one root in the nodes hierarchy are updated in one thread.
 To parallel the jobs on nodes update, make sure that they do not use the same parent.